meminozturk/kaggle-ion-switching/README.md

 test['noise'] = test['signal'].values - test['wavenet_prediction'].values

 ```
 This step gave us a nice boost on public LB but, results are almost the same on private leaderboard without XGB.
-On the other hand, our best private submission was the result of this XGB model with a score of 0.94568 on private leaderbord, [which is available here](https://www.kaggle.com/meminozturk/into-the-wild-xgb-submission)
+On the other hand, our best private submission was the result of this XGB model with a score of 0.94568 on private leaderbord.
+[See; into-the-wild-xgb-submission.ipynb]((https://github.com/meminozturk/kaggle-ion-switching/blob/master/into-the-wild-xgb-submission.ipynb)

 I hope you find it useful what we've done, which is open to play with.